 Why do you need to wrap a tennis racket?

 Wrapping a tennis racket provides numerous benefits.
 It can prolong the life of your racket, improve your grip, and even help you generate more power on your swings.
-If you play tennis frequently, wrapping or regripping your racket is an essential part of maintaining it.
+If you play tennis frequently, wrapping or regripping your racket is essential to maintaining it.

 How do you wrap a tennis racket tip?